Compaq TC1000 Restoration

 Ordered a 128 mSATA SSD card and an IDE to mSATA adapter, and used old versions of gparted live (0.24.0-2-i586) to set up partitions and clonezilla (clonezilla-live-2.4.2-61-i586) to copy the old version of Windows to a partition on the SSD.
 Newer versions of these utilities required either an i686 CPU or an i586 with PAE.
-While the Transmeta Crusoe is roughly equivalent to an early Pentium, the the Transmeta Crusoe does not support that extension.
-This would foreshadow the hassles that were to come with my Linux experiments.
+While the Transmeta Crusoe is roughly equivalent to an early Pentium, the the Transmeta Crusoe does not support CPU capabilities needed by modern software.

-I had been going through a lot of trial and error to find a Linux that would install well on this machine.
-It is a challenge to find a Linux that will run on a 586-compatible without PAE.
+I had been going through a lot of trial and error to find a Linux distribution that would install well on this machine.
+It is a challenge to find a Linux that will run on a 586-compatible without PAE or SSE2.
 I was able to get a few distributions to install, but many programs (including Firefox) would fail with an "illegal instruction" error.
 In order to expedite testing, I started using QEMU with these flags to approximate the limitations of this computer: -cpu pentium,+cmov.
 But in the end, Gentoo turned out to be the best bet, because everything is built from source.